JeroenBuil/deegtal_coding_task/README.md

 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
+│   └── raw            <- The original, immutable data dump. => Contains the dEEGtal coding task data │
-│
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │